-CD Projekt Red releases Cypberpunk 2077 apology and roadmap
+CD Projekt Red releases Cyberpunk 2077 apology and roadmap

 — Cyberpunk 2077 (@CyberpunkGame) January 13, 2021

 Downloadable content patches planned to come out shortly after the launch of the game are on hold while the team works on patches to fix bugs and performance.
-The first one is coming out within 10 days, with another, bigger one will show up in following weeks.
+The first one is coming out within 10 days, with another, bigger one showing up in following weeks.

 If you’re playing Cyberpunk on PlayStation 5 or Xbox One and are hoping for that next-gen patch to help the game take better advantage of the newer hardware, you’ll have to wait a while.
 Iwiński noted that the next-gen updates aren’t coming until the second half of 2021.